 This means that energy is added to the external environment through fission of heavy elements.
 The Sun is an electrical accelerator.
 It has a greater output of electric energy than its input.

-This in turn goes a long way in explaining where the cosmic currents originate in the first place.
+This in turn explains where the cosmic currents come from.
 The source of the currents that power our Sun is other stars.